Chrissie Hynde: The Pretenders

-2000s onward

 Hynde continued with the Pretenders into the new century both in new recording as well as multiple tours worldwide.
-New Pretenders albums emerged in 2002 (Loose Screw), 2008 (Break Up The Concrete) and 2016.
+New Pretenders albums emerged in 2002 (Loose Screw), 2008 (Break Up the Concrete) and 2016 (Alone).

 Hynde was inducted into the Rock and Roll Hall of Fame in 2005 as a member of the Pretenders.
 The ceremony was held at the Waldorf-Astoria Hotel in Manhattan, New York City.

 In 2016, the band collaborated with Dan Auerbach of the Black Keys on the album Alone.
 This album was released as a Pretenders' album, though Hynde was the only original member to appear on it.
 The new band also played a concert for the BBC at the Maida Vale studio.
 In 2016, Hynde and the Pretenders opened for Stevie Nicks.

 In July 2020, the Pretenders released their 11th studio album Hate for Sale.
 The album was well received critically and obtained a score of 78 on the critical aggregator Metacritic.

 On March 9, 2022, Hynde performed a rendition of the Pretenders song "I'll Stand By You" at Night for Ukraine, a fundraising benefit held at the Roundhouse in north London, with the funds raised being donated to the Disasters Emergency Committee appeal, to provide aid to people fleeing Ukraine following the Russian invasion.
 The event was organized by Fabien Riggall in collaboration with the Ukrainian pop duo Bloom Twins.

+On June 24, 2023, Hynde and the band played the Glastonbury Festival with guest artist Johnny Marr.
+Dave Grohl also guested on drums for one song.